 Winter maintenance benefits not only the kids who visit your playground, but your equipment as well.
 By identifying hazards and conducting any needed repairs promptly, you increase the lifespan of your equipment in addition to protecting the families you serve.

 Playgrounds play a significant role in childhood development.
 Outdoor activities help children develop physically, mentally and socially, so it’s important for every community to have access to playgrounds, whether at schools, churches, or neighborhood parks.
-If you’re looking to build a new playground or upgrade your equipment, costs will of course be involved — costs that may or may not be in your budget.
+If you’re looking to build a new playground equipment or upgrade your equipment, costs will of course be involved — costs that may or may not be in your budget.
 If you need a little extra help pulling those dollars together, here are a few fundraising ideas for you:

 1. Host a fundraising event